open-telemetry/opentelemetry-specification/specification/api-metrics.md

 observable behaviors in the program.
 "Instruments" are the devices used by the program to record observations about their behavior.
-Therefore, we use "metric instrument" to refer to a programmatic interface, allocated through the API, used for capturing metric events.
+Therefore, we use "metric instrument" to refer to a programmatic interface, allocated through the API, used to produce metric events.
 There are three kinds of instruments known as Counters, Measures, and Observers.

 Monitoring and alerting are the common use-case for the data provided through metric instruments, after various collection and aggregation strategies are applied to the data.
-We find there are many other uses for the _metric events_ that stream into these instruments.
+We find there are many other uses for the _metric events_ recorded through these instruments.
 We imagine metric data being aggregated and recorded as events in tracing and logging systems too, and for this reason OpenTelemetry requires a separation of the API from the SDK.